 A dietitian license is valid for two years after the date of issuance and may be renewed biennially.

 You are responsible for renewing your license before the expiration date, and you will not be excused from paying additional fees or penalties.
 Failure to receive notification prior to the expiration date of the license, will not excuse failure to apply for renewal or late renewal.

 A human trafficking prevention training course, approved by the Health and Human Services Commission (HHSC), must be completed to renew your license.

 For more information on the training requirement, please visit our Human Trafficking Prevention Training for Health Care Practitioners webpage.

 Continuing Education Requirements

-If selected for continuing education audit, you may mail, email, or fax your supporting documentation to TDLR:
+If selected for continuing education audit, you may attach your documentation to your online renewal or you may mail or email to TDLR:

 Texas Department of Licensing and Regulation